FORLORN -- Ramon Gandia 1/19/2013

 called his name.
 "Oh, Michael, you are here!
 Don't leave me."

-into Parisi's corpse, right at the neck, to confuse any investigation.
+into Parisi's corpse, right at the neck, confusing any investigation.
+He then went

-commotion on the premises and he knew the scene had been discovered.
-Finding
+on the premises and he knew the scene had been discovered.
+Finding the distraught woman,

 The woman asked, "What are we to do?"